 'Positions held with trading intent' are either market making or client servicing positions, positions intended to be resold short term, or positions intended to benefit from expected short term price differences.
 The Group has minority equity holdings in certain unlisted investments which do not meet this requirement and are therefore outside the Trading Book.
 These strategic investments are held on the Group balance sheet at fair value on an IFRS Level 3 basis.
-Details are provided in Note 26 of the Group's Financial Report and Accounts on the website (www.numis.com) within the About Us/Legal and Regulatory Conditions/Financial Reports section.
+Details are provided in Note 29 of the Group's Financial Report and Accounts on our website (www.numis.com) under the Investors/Results Centre section.